 Course of Construction Insurance is the way savvy contractors protect their profits.
-This insurance is also known as Builder’s Risk Insurance, precisely because it protects you from many of the risks that are common on a building project.
-Let’s answer some questions about this insurance so you can make an informed choice about your policy.
+This policy is also known as Builder’s Risk Insurance precisely because it covers you from many common risks on a building project.

-When it comes to Course of Construction Insurance, an off the shelf solution will not do.
+When it comes to Course of Construction Insurance, an off-the-shelf solution will not do.
 Your project is unique.
-It is built in a particular location, using specific materials, with the installation of particular fittings and fixtures.
+It is built in a particular location, using specific materials, with the installation of certain fittings and fixtures.
 The cost of each project is different.
 It makes sense that your policy should be customized for your needs.

 You can include coverage for many unexpected events in the construction process, like fire, theft, vandalism, loss of profit, labor costs, damage to equipment, debris removal, and more.